bwssytems/ha-bridge/README.md

 The default location for the db to contain the devices as they are added is "data/devices.db".
 If you would like a different filename or directory, specify -Dupnp.devices.db=`<directory>/<filename> or <filename>` if it is the same directory.
 ### -Dupnp.response.port=`<port>`
 The upnp response port that will be used.
 The default is 50000.
-### -Dharmony.address=`<ip address>`
+### -Dharmony.address=`<ip address>` | `<{devices:[{name:ahub,ip:x.y.w.z},{name:anotherhub,ip:a.b.c.d}]}>`
 The argument for the Harmony Hub address should be given as the system does not have a way to find the address.
 Supply -Dharmony.address=X.Y.Z.A on the command line to provide it.
 If a Harmony Hub is not used, do not set it.
+To provide multiple harmony hubs, use the json style notation outlined above to provide the list.
+This argument is backwards compatible.
 ### -Dharmony.user=`<username>`
 The user name of the MyHarmony.com account for the Harmony Hub.
 This needs to be given if you are using the Harmony Hub Features, provide -Dharmony.user=`<username>` on the command line.
 ### -Dharmony.pwd=`<password>`